MITHaystack/HOPS/README.md

 sudo apt-get install libfftw3-dev
 ```

+Python package installation is handled by pip, but it will not pull in any python dependencies (numpy, matplotlib, scipy) unless the user enables the cmake flag `HOPS_PYPI_MANAGE_DEPS`,
+if this option is turned on pip with attempt to download and locally install the necessary python packages.

 If you wish to build the original HOPS3 software suite (fourfit, etc.), in addition to HOPS4, you will need
 several additional dependencies, these are: